cout-hello/eCDFP/disk-destruction-and-repair/README.md

 ###  Videos-of-Mr. Ali-Hadi.md
 ___
-This README file gives a concise summary of six scenarios described by Professor Ali Hadi in a series of YouTube videos.
+This file gives a concise summary of six scenarios described by Professor Ali Hadi in a series of YouTube videos.
 The videos cover the repair of corrupted Master Boot Record (MBR) and GUID Partition Table (GPT) partitions and headers using the WinHex software tool.